SED 708 - Teacher Performance Assessment (1)

 SED 706 - Middle Level Methods-Applications (1)

 The Secondary Education Program begins in the middle of August with a week-long intensive format for the course: SED 715 Multicultural Issues in Education.
 We identify this course as our capstone course which serves to create and foster the SED community for the academic year.
 The remainder of the courses are offered in the regular semester schedule.
 Please see the Schedule of Classes for more information.
-Also, view the SED Class Schedule Timeline for an idea of how the classes will span the 2012-2013 Academic Calendar.

 During the Fall semester, you will be evaluated by your mentor teacher, supervisor, and both discipline-specific and education faculty in terms of you academic abilities and suitability for joining the teaching profession.